 Report on the audit of the financial statements

-As statutory auditor, we have audited the financial statements (balance sheet, income statement and notes to the financial statements (pages 199 to 221) and the annual report (page 198) of Liechtensteinische Landesbank Aktiengesellschaft (LLB AG) for the year ending as at 31 December 2016.
+As statutory auditor, we have audited the financial statements (balance sheet, income statement and notes to the financial statements (pages 225 to 247) and the management report (page 224) of Liechtensteinische Landesbank Aktiengesellschaft (LLB AG) for the year ended 31 December 2018.

 Basis for opinion